 If you are interested in what your genetics can tell you about your family history, there are many companies offering tests which analyze your genes for relationships to global reference populations.
 While there are companies that offer combination DNA tests for ancestry in addition to other health and lifestyle traits, many companies have specialized in genealogy and offer only ancestry testing.

-Of these companies, one stands out as offering the best value for researching and understanding your family history.
+Of these companies, 3 stand out as offering the best value for researching and understanding your family history.

-Best Value for General Ethnicity and Ancestry Testing
+Best DNA Test Kit for General Ethnicity and Ancestry Testing

 Other companies do not focus so much on matching users to potential family members.
 Rather, they focus on generating a broader view of how you are related to global populations and how your ancestors may have migrated around the globe.
 Unlike family tree subscription services, these tests are all one-time purchases and many of them take a deeper look at your ancestry going back more than several generations.

-There are a couple of companies which stand out as a great value in this category.
+There are just more than a couple of companies which stand out as a great value in this category.

 The Geno 2.0 DNA test kit represents a scientific venture by the non-profit National Geographic Society to research and understand human ancestry.
 With the data and proceeds from these tests, Nat Geo funds researchers dedicated to understanding and documenting human genealogy.